Coevolution of Intracluster Light and Brightest Cluster Galaxies: ICL and BCG properties

 The top panel of Fig.~\ref{fig:BV} plots the mean B-V colour (Vega magnitudes using an X filter from \citet{Buser1978}, where X=U, B, V) of the ICL and BCG and shows that the ICL is also significantly bluer than the BCG.
 Both relations between the BCG colour and the ICL colour with cluster mass have small positive slopes, indicating that they become redder at higher masses.
-Note, however, this trend is very weak.
+We note, however, that this trend is very weak.
 As with the metallicity plot, there is more scatter in the colours of the ICL.
-The middle panel of Fig.~\ref{fig:BV} shows the colour of the three different components that contribute to the BCG+ICL systems, and shows that the surviving galaxies component is bluest, followed by the in-situ component and the component from completed mergers being redder, following on from the trend in the metallicity.
+The middle panel of Fig.~\ref{fig:BV} shows the colour of the three different components that contribute to the BCG+ICL systems and also shows that the surviving galaxies component is bluest, followed by the in situ component and the component from completed mergers being redder, following the trend in the metallicity.
 The mergers component has a slight positive slope.
-The in-situ component has a negative slope, but larger scatter than the mergers component, enough that the slope is consistent with a flat or positive trend.
-The surviving component is the only component with a clear trend, reflecting how stripping is more efficient in massive clusters, allowing more massive galaxies to be stripped.
+The in situ component has a negative slope, but larger scatter than the mergers component, enough that the slope is consistent with a flat or positive trend.
+The surviving component is the only component with a clear trend, reflecting that galaxies are redder in more massive clusters \mbox{\citep{Budzynski_2013}}.
 It also shows the greatest scatter of the three components, reflecting the strong individual variation in the formation histories of different clusters.
 The bottom panel of Fig.~\ref{fig:BV} plots the B-V gradient of different clusters and groups over the BCG+ICL region by the same method used in the bottom panel of Fig.~\ref{fig:Z}.

 As with the metallicity slope, the relation is universally negative, with no clusters showing any positive gradients.
-Unlike the metallicity plot, the relation shows a slight increase with mass, indicating that higher mass clusters have less negative gradients, possibly due to increased stripping of redder galaxies at higher radii.
+Unlike the metallicity plot, the relation shows a slight increase with mass, indicating that higher-mass clusters have less negative gradients, possibly due to increased stripping of redder galaxies at higher radii.
 The relation also shows greater scatter at lower masses, indicating greater variation in formation histories at low masses.